tehasdf/cloudify-manager-blueprints/ha_notes.rst

 Consul
 ------

+> Consul is used for storing the cluster state, to allow configuring
+> all the other components.
+Additionally, consul runs health checks
+> that update this cluster state, and rewrites config files when that
+> state changes.

 During configuration, the 'consul_join' parameter is examine: if it is empty, then a new consul cluster is initialized.
 Otherwise, it must be an array of addresses of existing machines in the cluster.
 It is not necessary to provide